qmk/qmk_firmware/docs/faq_keymap.md

 See the [Grave Escape](feature_grave_escape.md) feature.

 ## Arrow on Right Modifier Keys with Dual-Role
-This turns right modifer keys into arrow keys when the keys are tapped while still modifiers when the keys are hold.
+This turns right modifier keys into arrow keys when the keys are tapped while still modifiers when the keys are hold.
 In TMK the dual-role function is dubbed **TAP**.
 ```

 #include "keymap_common.h"